 “Later, when I joined the Thames Valley Police and had a more conventional career, I often thought about diving and dreamed of getting back into the industry.
 I eventually took a sabbatical, qualified as a PADI instructor,and worked in Egypt and the Philippines.”

 But after his injury, British Army veteran Jamie “completely lost the confidence to get into the water.
 My mojo was gone, but I knew why.
 It takes a huge amount for fragile skin to recover from third- degree burns like mine.

 I can’t emphasise enough how debilitating it is.
 And I was so, so worried what the corrosive salt water might do to me.
 So I just decided not to risk it.”

-But five years on from the 2007 incident, after being invited along on a dive by some old scuba buddies, Jamie decided to give it a go.
+But five years on from the 2007 incident and 60 operations later, after being invited along on a dive by some old scuba buddies, Jamie decided to give it a go.
 “I was so worried”